digimat/digimat-saia/README.rst

     >>> print myregister.float32
     21.5

-Actually, the following encoders/decoders accessors are implemented
+Actually, the following encoders/decoders accessors are implemented (each one is a derived class from **SAIAValueFormater**)

 +---------------+-----------------------------------------------------+
 | **.float32**  | IEEE float32 encoding (big-endian)                  |